GChristensen/ishell/README.md

 Please do not use the command constructor for any purposes other than argument definition and simple field initialization, since iShell may create the command object multiple times for various reasons.
-There are several other functions that are used to initialize commands (please, see iShell API reference for [cmdAPI.createCommand](https://gchristensen.github.io/ishell/addon/ui/options/API.html#create-command) and explore command templates in the editor).
+There are several other functions that are used to initialize commands (see iShell API reference for [cmdAPI.createCommand](https://gchristensen.github.io/ishell/addon/ui/options/API.html#create-command) and explore command templates in the editor).